Do you like your neighborhood?

 If you’re measuring the neighborhoods in Denver where crime is low and everyone wants to live, this is an accurate list.

 For more Colorado reading, check out:

-- These Are The 10 Worst Places To Live In Colorado
+- 10 Safest Places In Colorado